wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#apiusageovertime">APIUsageOverTime</a>]</td>
 <td>

-Returns a list of each API usage over time for each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Returns a list of usage details for each API over time for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
 Optionally, you can configure the `apiUsageOvertimeFilter` parameter to further filter the results.

 </td>
 </tr>